jhu-ip/cs220-summer22/assign/final.md

 override the `eval` member function to perform the appropriate evaluation strategy for that type of node.

-The following table suummarizes how each kind of node should be evaluated:
+The following table summarizes how each kind of node should be evaluated:

 Node type      | Evaluation strategy